 Monsanto just reported its third quarter results.
 Here’s the chart.

 Sales are down from last year, sales growth is negative.
 Add on the fact that chemical and seed margins are down, not only at Monsanto, but Dupont and Dow as well.
-At least if I am reading it right.

 If you had a good idea of how people were going to act months before they actually did what they said they were going to do, how much more successful could you be?
 How much more well-positioned could your company be?